How do these two popular continuous improvement tools stack up, and which should you choose to help you build a high performance organization.

 Given the many similarities between these tools, it can be easy to confuse between them, when in fact they are not quite the same.
 Read on to understand how each tool is structured, and which may better serve your growing organization’s learning needs.

 Debriefing is a quick and powerful method for dissecting the successes and errors in your work and identifying ways to change processes in the future.
-When we founded Shamaym we refined our debrief structure from its origins in the Israeli Air Force, into three simple questions that are asked in the presence of all individuals involved in the event being debriefed:
+When we founded Shamaym we refined our debrief structure from its origins in the Israeli Air Force, into three simple questions asked in the presence of all individuals involved in the event being debriefed:

 - What happened?